Personal pronoun: Gender

-Personal pronouns, particularly those of the third person, differ depending on the gender of their antecedent or referent.
+In many languages, personal pronouns, particularly those of the third person, differ depending on the gender of their antecedent or referent.
 This occurs in English with the third-person singular pronouns, where (simply put) he is used when referring to a man, she to a woman, singular they to a person whose gender is unknown or unspecified at the time that the pronoun is being used or to a person who does not identify as either a man or a woman, and it to something inanimate or an animal of unspecific sex.
 This is an example of pronoun selection based on natural gender; many languages also have selection based on grammatical gender (as in French, where the pronouns il and elle are used with masculine and feminine antecedents respectively, as are the plurals ils and elles).
 Sometimes natural and grammatical gender do not coincide, as with the German noun Mädchen ("girl"), which is grammatically neuter but naturally feminine.
 (See Grammatical gender for more details.)

 Issues may arise when the referent is someone of unspecified or unknown gender.
 In a language such as English, it is derogatory to use the inanimate pronoun it to refer to a person (except in some cases to a small child), and although it is traditional to use the masculine he to refer to a person of unspecified gender, the movement towards gender-neutral language requires that another method be found, such as saying he or she.
 A common solution, particularly in informal language, is to use singular they.
 For more details see Gender in English.

 Similar issues arise in some languages when referring to a group of mixed gender; these are dealt with according to the conventions of the language in question (in French, for example, the masculine ils "they" is used for a group containing both men and women or antecedents of both masculine and feminine gender).

 A pronoun can still carry gender even if it does not inflect for it; for example, in the French sentence je suis petit ("I am small") the speaker is male and so the pronoun je is masculine, whereas in je suis petite the speaker is female and the pronoun is treated as feminine, the feminine ending -e consequently being added to the predicate adjective.

 On the other hand, many languages do not distinguish female and male in the third person pronoun.

 Some languages have or had a non-gender-specific third person pronoun: